Human Development Program

 Victoria Alexander

-Advisor: Dr. Kelly Mix
+Advisor: Kelly Mix & Rachel Romeo

 Undergrad Institution: The University of Central Florida